nautobot/nautobot-app-golden-config/docs/navigating-compliance.md

 # Supported Platforms

-Platforms support technically come from the options provided by nornir_nautobot.
+Platforms support technically come from the options provided by netutils.
 However, for reference, the valid slug's of the platforms are provided in the [FAQ](./FAQ.md).

 # Overview Report